 What Is Preeclampsia?

-Preeclampsia, formerly called toxemia, is when pregnant women have high blood pressure, protein in their urine, and swelling in their legs, feet, and hands.
+Preeclampsia, formerly called toxemia, happens when you're pregnant and have high blood pressure, too much protein in your pee, and also swelling in your legs, feet, and hands.
 It can range from mild to severe.
 It usually happens late in pregnancy, though it can come earlier or just after delivery.

 The only cure for preeclampsia is to give birth.
 Even after delivery, symptoms of preeclampsia can last 6 weeks or more.

 You can help protect yourself by learning the symptoms of preeclampsia and by seeing your doctor for regular prenatal care.
 Catching preeclampsia early may lower the chances of long-term problems for both mom and baby.

 What Is Postpartum Preeclampsia?

 This is a rare condition that can happen when you have high blood pressure and too much protein in your pee after giving birth.
 When this happens, it's usually within 48 hours of childbirth.
 But it can happen 6 weeks or later after childbirth.
 This is known as late postpartum preeclampsia.

 Immediate medical treatment is needed for postpartum preeclampsia.
 It can cause seizures or other serious issues if not treated quickly.